phpMussel/phpMussel/_docs/readme.zh.md

 - Maximum allowable number of文件to scan during文件upload scan before aborting the scan和informing the user they are uploading too much at once!
 Provides protection against a theoretical attack whereby an 攻击者 attempts to DDoS your system or CMS by overloading phpMussel to slow down the PHP process to a grinding halt.
 Recommended: 10.
 You may wish to raise or lower this number depending on the speed of your hardware.
 Note that this number doesn't account为or include the contents of archives。

 "filesize_limit"
 - Filesize limit in KB.
-65536 = 64MB [Default]，0 = No limit (always greylisted)，any (positive) numeric value accepted.
+65536 = 64MB 【标准】，0 = No limit (always greylisted)，any (positive) numeric value accepted.
 This can be useful when your PHP configuration limits the amount of memory a process can hold or if your PHP configuration limits filesize of uploads。

 "filesize_response"
 - What to do with文件that exceed the filesize limit (if one exists).
-0 - Whitelist，1 - Blacklist [Default]。
+0 - Whitelist，1 - Blacklist 【标准】。

 "filetype_whitelist"，"filetype_blacklist"，"filetype_greylist"
 - If your system only allows specific types of文件to be uploaded，or if your system explicitly denies certain types of files，specifying those filetypes in whitelists，blacklists和greylists can increase the speed at which scanning是performed by allowing the脚本to skip over certain filetypes.
 Format是CSV (comma separated values).
 If you want to scan everything，rather than whitelist，blacklist or greylist，leave the variable(/s) blank；Doing so will disable whitelist/blacklist/greylist。